 History or sleep logs

 In idiopathic hypersomnia with a long sleep time, the history or sleep logs indicate > 10 hours of nocturnal sleep; in idiopathic hypersomnia without a long sleep time, it is > 6 hours but < 10 hours.
 In both cases, polysomnography shows no evidence of other sleep abnormalities.
 Multiple sleep latency testing shows short sleep latencies (< 8 minutes) with fewer than 2 REM periods.
+Typically, patients with idiopathic hypersomnia have difficulty waking up, and when they awaken, they experience a period of sleep inertia characterized by drowsiness, decreased cognition, and motor impairment.

 Treatment of Idiopathic Hypersomnia